dean0x7d/pybinding/docs/tutorial/bands.rst

     bands.plot(point_labels=['K', r'$\Gamma$', 'M', 'K'])

-The points :math:`\Gamma, K` and :math:`M` are used to draw a path in the reciprocal space of graphene's Brillouin zone and :meth:`.calc_bands` calculates the band energy along that path.
+The points :math:`\Gamma, K` and :math:`M` are used to draw a path in the reciprocal space of graphene's Brillouin zone and :meth:`.Solver.calc_bands` calculates the band energy along that path.
 The return value of the method is a :class:`.Bands` result object.

 All result objects have built-in plotting methods.
 Aside from the basic :meth:`~.Bands.plot` seen above, :class:`.Bands` also has :meth:`~.Bands.plot_kpath` which presents the path in reciprocal